popempire/hjhw/_posts/2024-12-28-music-theory.md

 notation above.
 This leads some people to remark that "music is a lot like math" or even that "music is math".
 Music is not at all like math.
 Music is like Nature, and math is very frequently the best linguistic tool that we have for describing Nature.
+Music is not meant to describe Nature, it is meant to grow.

 Combinatorically, it would make sense to say that given twelve pitch classes per octave, there are eleven distinct dyadic harmonies possible (which indeed is true), that there are one hundred and ten distinct triadic harmonies possible (which is dubious), and that there are nine hundred and ninety